AllianceSoftware/alliance-platform-py/packages/ap-frontend/docs/overview.rst

 .. note::

     While we work with ``Path`` objects here, in production the bundler will handle these even if the source code doesn't exist in the filesystem.
-For example, the ViteBundler will use the resolved paths to index into it's generated manifest file.
+For example, the ViteBundler will use the resolved paths to index into its generated manifest file.
 In the example above, the resolved path might be ``/node_modules/@alliancesoftware/ui/Table.tsx``, which would have an entry in the manifest file mapping it to the generate file ``Table.hash123.js``.